-1.5.5 Summary of Use of Surveillance, Acquisition of Communications Data and CHIS
+1.5.5 Summary of Use of Surveillance, Acquisition of Communications Data and Covert Human Intelligence Source (CHIS)

 It should be noted that following the changes to the RIPA regime from 1 November 2012, reported to Cabinet in November 2012, there have been no authorisations granted.
 The ground most commonly used by the Authority for authorising covert surveillance addressing anti-social behaviour was removed on 31 October 2012.
-Authorisations may now only be sought on the grounds that it relates to the prevention and detection of serious crime.
+Authorisations may now only be sought on the grounds that it relates to the prevention and detection of "serious crime".
 Serious crime is defined as crime punishable, whether on summary conviction or on indictment, by a maximum term of at least 6 months of imprisonment, or would constitute an offence under sections 146, 147 or 147A of the Licensing Act 2003, section 7 of the Children and Young Persons Act 1933 and sections 91 and 92 of the Children and Families Act 2014.
-The latter are all offences involving sale of tobacco/e-cigarettes and alcohol to underage children.
+These are all offences involving sale of tobacco/ecigarettes and alcohol to children.